There are 4 main requirements:

 Applicants need to have a strong background in the basic subjects and in the characteristic engineering subjects.
 They can prove this with their final graduation ranking or current average.

-Italian students (students who hold a degree awarded by an italian institution) must read the following information
+Students who hold a degree awarded by an italian institution must read the following information

 Also students pursuing their 3-year degree but not yet graduated can give the test, as long as they have already acquired at least 150 ECTS.
 Students who have not yet graduated and want to register sub judice can also be exempted, if, upon enrollment, their average exam score (computed over the already passed exams and weighted based on the relevant ECTS) will be established in the nexts few months.